Amirali-Bagheri/amirali-bagheri/README.md

 ### Hey There 👋

 - ⚡ Full Stack Developer
 - 💻 My CV?
-Take a look: amiralibagheri.ir
+Take a look: [amiralibagheri.ir](http://amiralibagheri.ir)
-- 💬 If you like collaborate for a projrct, just contact me in different social medias
+- 💬 If you like collaborate for a project, you might contact me with email and all of social medias
 - ✔️ Hard work for study and Fighting with the Bugs :)